Named a class actions and torts 'powerhouse' in BTI's Litigation Outlook 2014 report

 - U.S. District Court for the District of New Jersey

-Mr. Shaffer has tried cases in Pennsylvania, Minnesota, and Colorado involving products liability, civil conspiracy, fraud, and breach of contract claims.
-In 2002, he and another Morgan Lewis partner tried a three week jury trial in Minnesota state court involving breach of contract and fraud claims, which resulted in a $29.6 million jury verdict on behalf of his clients ($21 million affirmed on appeal).
-The verdict was listed by The National Law Journal as one of the Top 100 Verdicts of 2002 and reportedly was the largest jury verdict ever awarded in that court.
-Mr. Shaffer has also served as lead counsel in representing clients in TRO's and preliminary injunction proceedings in state and federal court.
+Mr. Shaffer has tried cases in Pennsylvania, New York, Minnesota, and Colorado involving products liability, civil conspiracy, fraud, and breach of contract claims.
+In 2002, he and another Morgan Lewis partner tried a three-week jury trial in Minnesota state court involving breach of contract and fraud claims, which resulted in a $29.6 million jury verdict on behalf of his clients ($21 million affirmed on appeal).
+The verdict was listed by The National Law Journal as one of the Top 100 Verdicts of 2002.
+Mr. Shaffer has also served as lead counsel in representing clients in preliminary injunction proceedings in state and federal court.

-Mr. Shaffer has been with the firm continuously since his graduation from law school in 1996 and was elevated to partner in 2003.
-He currently serves as vice-chair of the Philadelphia office's Professional Recruiting Committee.
-His pro bono activities include the representation of persecuted individuals seeking asylum in the U.S.
+Mr. Shaffer joined the firm after receiving his J.D. from Georgetown University Law Center in 1996.
+He joined the partnership in 2003.
+He serves as vice-chair of the Philadelphia office's Professional Recruiting Committee and the chair of the Community Service Committee, and he coordinates the firm’s partnership with the nonprofit City Year organization.
+His pro bono activities include the representation of persecuted individuals seeking asylum in the United States.

 Mr. Shaffer is admitted to practice in Pennsylvania and New Jersey and before the U.S. District Courts for the Eastern and Middle Districts of Pennsylvania; the U.S. District Court for the District of New Jersey; the U.S. Courts of Appeals for the Third, Ninth, and Eleventh Circuits; and the U.S. Supreme Court.